-This program is determined by AHCCCS and is only for members who have improved to the point where they do not need institutional care but who still need long-term care services and supports.
+This program is determined by AHCCCS and is only for members who have improved to the point where they do not need institutional care (ex: nursing home care) but who still need long term care services and supports.
 This program is not available to new members.
-Members in the ALTCS transitional program can receive services in their home or in an intermediate care facility or nursing facility.
-They can also receive physical and behavioral health services and have a case manager.
+Members in the transitional program can receive services in their home or in an assisted living facility.
+They also receive physical and behavioral health services and have a case manager.

-Members in the ALTCS transitional program may not remain in a skilled nursing home longer than 90 consecutive days.
+Members in the transitional program may not remain in a skilled nursing home longer than 90 consecutive days.

-AHCCCS places members on, and determines whether to take them off, the ALTCS transitional program after evaluating the member's current functional and medical status.
+AHCCCS places members on, and determines whether to take them off, the transitional program after evaluating the member's current functional and medical status.
 You can contact your case manager if you have been designated as transitional but feel you may need long term nursing home care.
 Your case manager will request an ALTCS redetermination from AHCCCS.